robinhowlett/robinhowlett.github.com/_posts/2026-08-17-the-design-decisions-behind-redboarder.markdown

 Because a historical race never changes, there's nothing to compute at request time.
 I can run the entire analytical pipeline offline, once, and serve the result as static files for a fraction of a cent each.
 And because the outcome is already known, the app can *grade you honestly* the moment you commit.
 A live product can't do either of those things.
 Live racing also can't be practiced with: the real thing trickles out one race every thirty or forty minutes, most of which you don't care about.
 Historical racing is infinite and on demand.

 I leave out the marquee races: no Grade 1 or Grade 2 stakes.
-Those are the most over-analyzed races in the sport, and the least representative of the day-to-day grind where handicapping skill compounds.
-A Breeders' Cup race is a spectacle; a Tuesday claimer at Parx is a puzzle you can get good at.
+The real reason is leakage.
+The whole exercise depends on nobody in the room already knowing how the race ends, and the AI is in the room.
+A model that has read the internet knows who won the big ones; ask it about a famous Breeders' Cup and hindsight is baked into its read whether it means to leak the result or not.
+The obscure races are the safe ones: nobody memorised the result of a Tuesday claimer at Parx, and neither did the model.
+That those grind-level races are also where handicapping skill compounds is a happy bonus, not the reason.

 The rest of the qualification bar exists to keep every dealt card genuinely bettable: